ISSSV4756 – International Development Studies

 Schedule, syllabus and examination date

 The course provides a multidisciplinary analysis of global poverty and of development on global, national and local levels.
 A thematic approach is applied.
 Country comparisons are made in lectures and through active participation of the group.
-For the sake of perspective, selected examples from the development of Norway are used.
 Special attention is given to North/South relations and to the role of civil society and development cooperation in poverty alleviation.

 To build new understanding of development issues on the basis of a dialog structured around some key issues.
 To provide insight into development thinking and how it has been and can be translated into practice.